Ovula ovum: Distribution

 This species is distributed in the Red Sea and in the Indian Ocean along East Africa (Aldabra, Madagascar, Mozambique, Mauritius, Tanzania, Kenya, Chagos) and in Western and Central Pacific Ocean (New Zealand, Australia, North Sulawesi, Malaysia, Borneo, New Caledonia, Philippines, French Polynesia and southern Japan).

 Habitat

 Ovula ovum lives in tropical reef in shallow waters at 2 to 20 m of depth, usually on algae or soft corals, mainly feeding on Alcyonarian colonies (Leather Coral, genus Sarcophyton and Sinularia sp., Alcyoniidae).

 Feeding

-Ovula ovum eats the sponge Sarcophyton, despite it containing the toxic terpene macrolide sarcophytoxide.
+Ovula ovum feeds on soft corals of the genus Sarcophyton, despite them containing the toxic terpene macrolide sarcophytoxide.
 O. ovum probably detoxifies sarcophytoxide in the intestines.